UniversalDependencies/docs/_ga-dep/csubj-cop.md

 shortdef : 'relative clause modifier'
 ---

-A *clausal copular subject* (`csubj:cop`) is a clause that acts as the subject of another, copular clause.
+A *clausal copular subject* (`csubj:cop`) is a UD Irish subtype, used to label a clause that acts as the subject of another (copular) clause.
 As in all copular clauses, the predicate acts as the head of the clause and hence it is also the governor of the copular subject.